U.S. Route 42: Ohio

 US 42 stretches 241.8 mi across Ohio.
 It is classified as 59.3% rural and 40.7% urban, with only 1.1 mi coded as freeway (while running concurrently with US 23 in Delaware).
 The route begins in Cincinnati, then passes through Hamilton, Butler, Warren, Greene, Clark, Madison, Union, Delaware, Morrow, Richland, Ashland, Wayne and Medina, Cuyahoga counties prior to reaching its terminus in Cleveland.
 The route barely enters Butler and Wayne counties with about 3 mi in each.

 US 42 crosses into Cincinnati from Covington, Kentucky, on the Clay Wade Bailey Bridge, concurrent with US 127.
 US 42 heads northeast out of Cincinnati on Reading Road, which runs between I-71 and I-75.
 In 2020, the Cincinnati City Council approved a project to rename Reading Road to President Barack Obama Avenue from Downtown Cincinnati to Reading, pending private donations; all 30,000 signs are expected to be installed by September 2021.
 Reading Road intersects with I-275, then briefly enters Butler County.
 The Ohio Department of Transportation has given this portion of US 42 the name Columbus–Cincinnati Road, but it is locally known as Cincinnati–Columbus Road, a name that also appears on West Chester Township signs along the road.

 The portion of US 42 in Warren County between Lebanon and Waynesville is designated "Sergeant Brian Dulle Memorial Highway", in honor of a Warren County Sheriff's deputy who was struck and killed along US 42 on May 10, 2011, by a stolen car, while he was laying out stop sticks to catch the driver.

 The intersection with Spring Valley–Paintersville Road in Spring Valley Township, Greene County near the village of Spring Valley has been the site of numerous fail-to-yield accidents, including a double fatality in 2017.
 In October 2018, the Ohio Department of Transportation announced that it would convert the intersection into a "basic RCUT", which would add a median and replace all left turns with right-in/right-out turns and median U-turns.
 The project is expected to cost around $1.2 million and begin in late 2020.
+The conversion was completed in December 2020.

 In Xenia, the designation "Brigadier General Charles Young Memorial Historical Corridor" leaves US 68 and joins US 42 at the routes' junction, in honor of Young, a pioneering figure in US history, and at his death, the highest-ranking Black officer in the Regular Army.